sisk-http/website/static/docs/spec/Sisk/Core/Http/HttpServerConfiguration/MaximumContentLength.md

 public long MaximumContentLength { get; set; }
 ```

-Gets or sets the maximum size of a request body before it is closed by the socket.
+Defines the maximum size of a request body before it is closed by the socket.